This article explains how FreeAgent’s Corporation Tax functionality works.

 Your CT600 form

-You can view your CT600 form by selecting the ‘CT600’ tab from the ‘Corporation Tax Return’ section.
+You can view your CT600 form by selecting the ‘CT600’ tab from the ‘Corporation Tax’ panel on the right.
 If you’re unable to file your CT600 form using FreeAgent, you can use the information in the CT600 form to submit your Corporation Tax return to HMRC outside of FreeAgent.
 We strongly recommend that you work with an accountant to do this.

 Please note that the ability to file Corporation Tax is only available for accounting years ending on or after 27th October 2020.
 If your accounting period ends before this date, FreeAgent will work out a Corporation Tax projection for your company but won’t produce a CT600 form for you to file.